 Tuscaloosa Police Department

-The research team comprises faculty and staff from The University of Alabama School of Social Work, law enforcement and technology specialists from the Center for Advanced Public Safety, and local law enforcement professionals.
+The research team comprises faculty and staff from The University of Alabama School of Social Work, first responders and technology specialists from the Center for Advanced Public Safety, and local law enforcement professionals.

 Susan Jasko, Ph.
 D.